autonomyowner/zst/SUPABASE_SETUP.md

 ## Configuration Complete

-Your NeuroCanvas application has been configured with the following Supabase credentials:
+Your ZST Marketplace application has been configured with the following Supabase credentials:

 - **Project URL**: `https://wwvqkgnqcplzsxvlthib.supabase.co`
 - **Anon Key**: Configured in environment files